marcduiker/presentation-github-actions/slides.md

 - Add information to the job summary via `>> $GITHUB_STEP_SUMMARY`

 ---
-layout: cover
+layout: section
-background: ./slides/testing.jpg
 ---

+# Ensuring Success

-# Ensuring Success: <br /> Validating the deployment
+## Validating the deployment

 <!--
 - Create a new dependent job for testing